tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 For this middleware, I use [Boomcatch](https://github.com/nature/boomcatch), which is a middleware that was built specifically for use with Boomerang.
 Boomerang is a [Node based server](http://cruft.io/posts/introducing-boomcatch/) that handles the Boomerang formatted data.
 You could write your own middleware, but the beauty of Boomcatch is that it will process all of the core Boomerang plugin data out of the box.

-Boomcatch is highly customizable, but most importantly allows you to specify the following:

-1. Validators: checks that will either allow a request to proceed or exit
-1. Filters: remove unnecessary pieces of data
-1. Mappers: converts data from one format to another
-1. Forwarders: sends the mapped data to another service to be further processed

-These four processes allow a developer to customize the data for the 3rd component's needs.
-Fortunately, all of the processes are automatically, handled via Boomcatch when using Boomerang and its plugins.

 As an example of how Boomcatch handles data, the following reformatted log shows how a request is manipulated into more manageable data and it is passed to our 3rd component:

 {% highlight bash %}